Mar550/Mar550/README.md

 - 👋 Hi, I’m @Mar550
 - 👀 I’m interested in ERP Softwares
 - 🌱 I’m currently learning how to use Github and Git
-- 💞️ I’m looking to collaborate on any ERP project
-- 📫 Here's the mail adress where you can reach me m.marouane14@gmail.com
+- 📫 Here's the mail adress where you can reach me marouane.merno@gmail.com

 <!---
 Mar550/Mar550 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.